-Baking Pan – its easy to go overboard with this one.
+- Baking Pan – its easy to go overboard with this one.
 There are just too many shapes and sizes of baking pans around you might end up with too many.
-So get the basics and we’d recommend:
+So get the basics and here what we recommend:

 - 9″x13″ pan – excellent for sheet cakes,basic cakes, bread rolls.

 - square pan – can be 8″x8″ or 9″x9″ – typical pan used for bars and brownies.

 - 9″ round pans – standard size for cakes.

 - 9″x5″ loaf pans – for loaf breads, banana breads.

 - 9″ pie pan – standard size if

 - 12 slot muffin pan – good to have if you plan on making cupcakes and muffins.
 Otherwise oven-friendly paper muffin cups is a good substitute.